Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Pursuant to the provisions of Section 204 of the Companies Act, 2013, read with Rule 9 of the Companies

-(Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the
+(Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company,

-the secretarial audit for the financial year 2024-25.
+2013.
 M/s.
-Mayank Arora & Co. has confirmed that they are
+Mayank Arora & Co. has confirmed that they are eligible for the said appointment.

 a) Certificate on Corporate Governance is annexed to the report on Corporate Governance in terms of

-Regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of Regulation 46 and Part C of Schedule
+Regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of Regulation 46 and Part C of Schedule V

-b) Certificate of Non-Disqualification of Directors pursuant to Regulation 34(3) and Schedule V Para C
+b) Certificate of Non-Disqualification of Directors pursuant to Regulation 34(3) and Schedule V Para C Clause

-c) Secretarial Audit Report in form MR-3 under Section 204 of the Act read with Rules made thereunder and
+c) Secretarial Audit Report in Form MR-3 under Section 204 of the Act read with Rules made thereunder and

-Regulation 24A of the SEBI LODR Regulations.
+of Regulation 24A of the SEBI LODR Regulations.

-Company Secretaries for the financial year 2024-25, does not contain any qualification, reservation, or adverse
+Company Secretaries for the financial year 2025-26, does not contain any qualification, reservation, or adverse

 remark.